 You may be wondering if an out-of-state will is valid in Louisiana.
-This is a common question we encounter from clients that live in other states.
+This is a common question we encounter from clients that lived in other states and moved to Louisiana.
+If an individual died while domiciled in another state and owned property such as real estate in Louisiana, then ancillary probate must be conducted.
+We call wills executed in other states a “Foreign Will” and it must be valid in the state it was written in order to be probated in Louisiana.
 The validity of an out-of-state will in Louisiana depends on a few factors.

 Here’s an Example We Often See: